July Charter: Finalisation and signature

 The July Charter was finalised in August 2025 after weeks of consensus talks.
 During the process, 11 notes of dissent, 9 of which came from the BNP and its allies, were filed to register disagreement with some key aspects of the July Charter.
 However, commission vice-president Ali Riaz remained optimistic about the implementation of the Charter.

-The charter was signed on 17 October 2025 at South Plaza of the National Parliament by the National Consensus Commission and 24 political parties of Bangladesh.
-The Gano Forum signed the charter on 19 October 2025, bringing the total number of signatory parties to 25.
+The charter was signed on 17 October 2025 at South Plaza of the Jatiya Sangsad by the National Consensus Commission and 24 political parties of Bangladesh.
+The Gano Forum signed the charter on 19 October 2025.
+The National Citizen Party signed the charter on 16 February 2026, bringing the total number of signatory to 26 political parties.